awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 1. Choose the **Preferences** tab, and then choose **Edit**\.

-1. Select the check box next to **CloudWatch logs**\.
+1. Select the check box next to **Enable** under **CloudWatch logging**\.

+1. Choose the **Upload session logs** option\.

-1. \(Optional\) If you do not want to encrypt the log data that is sent to CloudWatch Logs, clear the check box next to **Encrypt log data**\.
-Otherwise, log data is encrypted using the server\-side encryption key specified for the log group\.
+1. \(Recommended\) Select the check box next to **Allow only encrypted CloudWatch log groups**\.
+With this option enabled, log data is encrypted using the server\-side encryption key specified for the log group\.
+If you do not want to encrypt the log data that is sent to CloudWatch Logs, clear the check box\.
 You must also clear the check box if encryption is not enabled on the log group\.

 1. For **CloudWatch logs**, to specify the existing CloudWatch Logs log group in your AWS account to upload session logs to, select one of the following:
    + **Choose a log group from the list**: Select a log group that has already been created in your account to store session log data\.